1 Introduction

 After Hellen's son Dorus moved from Doris to near Mount Parnassus, the family of Dorus' daughter Iphthime remained in Doris.
 [72]

-They settled near the Spercheius River, near where Iphthime's father had settled.
+They migrated near the Spercheius River, near where Iphthime's father had settled.
 [73]

 Amphissus, son of Dryope, daughter of Dryops, son of Iphthime's son and Polydore, daughter of Danaus, founded Oeta near Mount Oeta, and they were called Dryopes (or Dryopians).
 [74]